Pigeon Mountain (New Zealand)

 Pigeon Mountain (Ōhuiarangi, officially Ōhuiarangi / Pigeon Mountain) is a 58 m high volcanic cone and Tūpuna Maunga (ancestral mountain) at Half Moon Bay, near Howick and Bucklands Beach, in Auckland, New Zealand.
 It is part of the Auckland volcanic field.

-Geography and history
+Geography

 The volcano erupted around 24,000 years ago, forming a large crater and tuff ring about 500 meters wide.
 The prominent tuff ring is still clearly visible extending in an arc south of Sunderlands Road.
 Two much smaller craters were formed to the north west of the main cone.
 The smaller lies buried under Pigeon Mountain Road outside number 18, and the other forms Heights Park, a private reserve for the owners of 29–41 Pigeon Mountain Road and 14–36 Prince Regent Drive and 33–39 Tyrian Close.

-Ōhuiarangi is a Māori name meaning 'the desire of Rangi'.

-Early European settlers saw many kererū, native wood pigeons, feeding on the pigeonwood trees there, hence the name Pigeon Mountain.
+History

+Māori history

+The hill has several known traditional names in Māori.
+One is Te Pakuranga-Rāhihi, shortened to Pakuranga, which refers to a legendary battle between the supernatural Tūrehu people that begun at the hill.
+Two other names include Pukepane and Ōhuiarangi, the latter which literally means "the desire of Rangi". refers to the early Tāmaki Māori ancestress Huiarangi, daughter of Tāmaki and granddaughter of Maruiwi of the early iwi Te Tini o Maruiwi and Ngāti Ruatāmore, an ancestor of Ngāi Tai ki Tāmaki.
+When Tāmaki Makaurau was visited by the ancestor Toi-te-huatahi, Huiarangi was one of the most prominent Te Tini o Maruiwi figures in the early settlement of Tāmaki Makaurau.

+The slopes of Ōhuiarangi / Pigeon Mountain became an important site for agriculture, and extensive stonefield gardens were constructed here.
+The hill was known as a location for snaring kererū, and a defensive pā was constructed at the peak.
+Over time, the people who settled at the mountain came to identify themselves as the iwi Ngāriki.
+In the 17th century, Ngāi Tai warrior Kapetaua attacked the pā, after which Kapetaua's people built a smaller pā on the hill.
+The hill was occupied until the early 1820s.
+The Ōhuiarangi pā and surrounding area were evacuated during the Musket Wars, and a tapu was placed on the land due to the events of the conflict.